rikkijprince/rikkijprince.github.io/index.md

       </div>
       <div class="step">
         <h3>4.
 Human Coaching</h3>
-        <p>Weekly sessions with an expert consultant, a native speaker, who will give you detailed feedback on your progress and keep you motivated to come back for more.</p>
+        <p>Weekly sessions with your mentor, who will give you detailed feedback on your progress and keep you motivated to come back for more.</p>
       </div>
     </div>
   </div>